Our society has been taught to fear salt, and there are some people for which a low-salt diet may be appropriate.

-If you don’t sufficiently replenish that lost sodium, you’ll feel lightheaded, tired, and weak, and be prone to headaches.
+If you don’t sufficiently replenish that lost sodium, you’ll feel lightheaded, tired, and weak and be prone to headaches.

 Proper Daily Sodium Intake for a Low-Carb Diet

-One of the things you can do to prevent these symptoms is add salt to your food.
+One of the things you can do to prevent these symptoms is to add salt to your food.
 According to Dr. Stephen Phinney who is a leading authority on low-carb and keto diets, a beneficial range for a person without kidney or heart-related issues is 4 to 5 grams of sodium per day.
 (2)

 While estimating your intake of sodium is challenging, most people will find that a slight increase in the salt they put on their food helps them feel better.